 Following a major system emergency event, the SFPUC will work closely with its Wholesale Customers to monitor customer demand, including the demand source.
-In the event that any individual Wholesale Service Area or Retail Service Area customer's uncontrolled distribution system leaks could result in major water waste and endanger the supply provided by the Regional Water System as a whole, flow through some customer connections may need to be temporarily reduced or terminated.
+In the event that any individual Wholesale Service Area or Retail Service Area customer's uncontrolled distribution individual Wholesale Service Area or Retail Service Area customer's uncontrolled distribution system leaks could result in major water waste and endanger the supply provided by the Regional Water System as a whole, flow through some customer connections may need to be temporarily reduced or terminated.
 SFPUC will work closely with customers to assess the nature of the demand (e.g. fire-fighting versus leakage), so that public health and safety protection can be given top priority.

+System-Wide Shortages and SFPUC Response to Regional Emergencies.
-1. All emergencies that require use of non-potable source water will require use of chlorine, or other suitable disinfectant, if feasible.

-2. San Francisco will use its best efforts to meet the seismic reliability and delivery reliability level of service goals adopted by the Commission in conjunction with the WSIP.
-San Francisco will distribute water on an equitable basis throughout the Regional Water System service area following a regional Emergency, subject to physical limitations caused by damage to the Regional Water System.

-3. San Francisco's response to Emergencies will be guided by the thencurrent version of the ERRP.
-The SFPUC shall periodically review, and the Commission may amend, the ERRP to ensure that it remains an up-to-date and effective management tool.

-4. The SFPUC will give the Wholesale Customers notice of any proposal to amend the ERRP in a manner that would affect them.
-The notice will be delivered at least thirty days in advance of the date on which the proposal is to be considered by the Commission and will be accompanied by the text of the proposed amendment.

-C. Shortages Caused by Drought; Acquisition of Dry Year Supplies.
+- 1. All emergencies that require use of non-potable source water will require use of chlorine, or other suitable disinfectant, if feasible. - 2.
+San Francisco will use its best efforts to meet the seismic reliability and delivery reliability Level of Service Goals and Objectives adopted by the Commission in conjunction with the WSIP.
+San Francisco will distribute water on an equitable basis throughout the Regional Water System service area following a regional Emergency, subject to physical limitations caused by damage to the Regional Water System. - 3.
+San Francisco's response to Emergencies will be guided by the thencurrent version of the ERRP.
+The SFPUC shall periodically review, and the Commission may amend, the ERRP to ensure that it remains an up-to-date and effective management tool. - 4.
+The SFPUC will give the Wholesale Customers notice of any proposal to amend the ERRP in a manner that would affect them.
+The notice will be delivered at least thirty days in advance of the date on which the proposal is to be considered by the Commission and will be accompanied by the text of the proposed amendment. - C. Shortages Caused by Drought; Acquisition of Dry Year Supplies.